aiven/devportal/docs/products/kafka/kafka-connect/howto/manage-logging-level.rst

 Loggers are Java objects which trigger log events, and each log message produced by the application is sent to a specific logger.
 Loggers are arranged in hierarchies, for example the logger ``io.debezium.connector.postgresql.PostgresConnector`` is a child of the logger ``io.debezium.connector.postgresql``.
 When you define the logging level of a logger using the commands above, the logging level will be set for that logger and all of its children in the logger hierarchy.

 By convention, loggers have the same name as the corresponding Java class.
-Therefore, to get name of the logger of a particular connector, use the connector's classname.
-The classname is usually the first field of the connector config when you select a connector for creation in the Aiven Console.
-For example, the logger for the Debezium PostgreSQL® source connector is also its classname ``io.debezium.connector.postgresql``:
+Therefore, to get name of the logger of a particular connector, use the connector's class name.
+The class name is usually the first field of the connector configuration when you select a connector for creation in the Aiven Console.
+For example, the logger for the Debezium PostgreSQL® source connector is also its class name ``io.debezium.connector.postgresql``:

 .. code-block:: json

     {
         "connector.class": "io.debezium.connector.postgresql"
     }